dariodumlijan/gif-compiler/README.md

 # <img src="./build/icon.png" alt="icon" height="30" width="30" style="margin-bottom: -5px" /> Gif Compiler

-A simple Electron + React + Magick++ app to speedup creation of GIFs
+A simple Electron + React + Magick++ app to speed up creation of GIFs
-- This was for the most part created as a favour for a friend to speed up their day to day workflow in a design agency
+> This was, for the most part, created as a favour for a friend to speed up their day-to-day workflow in a design agency

 ## Examples